mochajs/mocha/.github/ISSUE_TEMPLATE.md

 Place an `x` between the square brackets on the lines below for every satisfied prerequisite.
 -->

-- [ ] Checked that your issue isn't already filed by cross referencing [issues with the `common mistake` label](https://github.com/mochajs/mocha/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Acommon-mistake%20)
+- [ ] Checked that your issue hasn't already been filed by cross-referencing [issues with the `faq` label](https://github.com/mochajs/mocha/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Afaq%20)
 - [ ] Checked next-gen ES issues and syntax problems by using the same environment and/or transpiler configuration without Mocha to ensure it isn't just a feature that actually isn't supported in the environment in question or a bug in your code.
 - [ ] 'Smoke tested' the code to be tested by running it outside the real test suite to get a better sense of whether the problem is in the code under test, your usage of Mocha, or Mocha itself
 - [ ] Ensured that there is no discrepancy between the locally and globally installed versions of Mocha.
 You can find them with: `node node_modules/.bin/mocha --version`(Local) and `mocha --version`(Global).
 We recommend avoiding the use of globally installed Mocha.